Monday, June 8, 2026

 My rating: 5 of 5 stars

-Thank you to Atria Books via NetGalley for providing me with an advanced copy of this book in exchange for my honest review!
+Thank you to Bantam via NetGalley for providing me with an advanced copy of this book in exchange for my honest review!

 ----------